pablofcastro/PhilStone/README.md

  The .jar file can be generated executing 'ant jar', you can find the file in bin/jar, the tool also can be executed using the jar.

+- The examples can be found in examples/ folder